SpudMonkey7k/neopets-flash-fix-VM/README.md

-# Play Flash, Shockwave, and 3dvia Neopets games on Windows 10!
+# Play Flash, Shockwave, and 3dvia Neopets games on Windows 10 and Windows 11!
 Works in 2022 / 2023

 ### Preface:
 This guide is confirmed to work on Windows 10 and 11.
 The steps SHOULD work on Windows 7/8, also, but some things might be different, like installation paths.